Skip to main content Scroll Top

 5. Achieving High-Quality Treated Water

-The ultimate goal of any STP is to produce water that is safe for reuse and discharge.
+The ultimate goal of any STP is to produce water that meets stringent water quality standards for reuse and discharge.
 Treated sewage must meet strict standards for clarity, purity, and safety.
 The water should be clear, odorless, and free from harmful levels of organic matter, suspended solids, nitrogen compounds, and pathogens.
 Achieving these standards protects public health and the environment.

 6. Smart Monitoring with Advanced Sensors

-Modern STPs are equipped with real-time monitoring systems:
+Modern STPs are equipped with real-time water quality monitoring systems:

 • Inline Sensors: Continuously track key parameters such as pH, total suspended solids (TSS), biochemical oxygen demand (BOD), chemical oxygen demand (COD), and flow rate.